metabrainz/acousticbrainz-server/README.md

 * Python modules listed in `requirements.txt` (can be installed with `pip`, see below)
 * [PostgreSQL](http://www.postgresql.org/) >=9.2 (needs the JSON data type)

+If you have the latest Ubuntu install, this command will install your pre-requisites:

+   sudo apt-get install build-essential git-core python-dev python-virtualenv postgresql-9.3
+                postgresql-client-9.3 postgresql-server-dev-9.3 pxz

 Install
 -------